 Staff delivering the United Polaris offering will undergo training at Saks Fifth Avenue.
 New flight attendant service procedures have been implemented, including a shorter meal service “so customers can have undisturbed sleep times”.

 The new in-flight Polaris service began on 1 December across all of the airline’s markets.

 United Polaris lounge at Chicago OHare

-Features of the custom-designed seat will include a fully-flat bed with direct aisle access, mood lighting, several storage areas, “multiple surfaces for simultaneous working and dining”, electronic privacy dividers and 16-inch HD TV screens.
+The custom-designed seat features will include a fully-flat bed with direct aisle access, mood lighting, several storage areas, “multiple surfaces for simultaneous working and dining”, electronic privacy dividers, and 16-inch HD TV screens.

 Fine out which new American airline business suite is the best and also read my review of the current United Business Class, my my United Polaris flight reviews along with my top ten best business class airlines.